DataRealms/CCOSS/README.md

 6. `ninja`

-If you want to change the buildtype aftwerwards, you can use `meson configure --buildtype {release or debug}` in the build directory or create a secondary build directory as in Step 4
+If you want to change the buildtype aftwerwards, you can use `meson configure --buildtype {release or debug}` in the build directory or create a secondary build directory as in Step 4.
+There are also additional build options documented in the [wiki](https://github.com/cortex-command-community/Cortex-Command-Community-Project-Source/wiki/Meson-build-options) as well as through running `meson configure` in the build directory.

+## Installing:

+Follow steps 1-3 in the [building](#building) section.

+4. `meson -Dno_install=False -Dinstall_fmod=True build`

+5. `sudo meson install -C build`

+This will install Cortex Command to your system.
+To uninstall run `sudo meson uninstall -Cbuild` from the source repository.

 ## Running: